 Here are a few tips to treat your scalp.

-• Avoiding excessive scratching of the scalp if it’s itchy.
-Try putting a dab of anti-itch oil every few days to any sensitive or itchy areas of the scalp.
+- Avoid excessive scratching of the scalp if it’s itchy.
+Try putting a dab of anti-itch oil every few days on any sensitive or itchy areas of the scalp.

-The key to limiting hair loss from traction alopecia is to detect it in the early stage.
+The key to preventing traction alopecia due to braiding is to detect it in the early stage.
 Treating late-stage traction alopecia is difficult.
 In severe cases, one of the best options is a hair transplant.

 Communicate With Your Stylist

-Try to find an experienced hair stylist that knows about the risks of traction alopecia.
-If you are already noticing early signs of traction alopecia, let them know.
+Try to find an experienced hair stylist who knows about the risks of traction alopecia.
+Let them know if you are already noticing early signs of traction alopecia.

 Remember, you do not have to endure painful braids!
-If you feel any pain during the braiding process, let your stylist know immediately.
+If you feel any pain during braiding, let your stylist know immediately.

 It is perfectly okay to request a looser braiding technique.
 A good stylist will listen to your concerns and adjust as needed.